 John Upton is a freelance journalist specializing in science, climate, and the environment.
 He studied ecology and environmental science at James Cook University, which is next to that great reef in tropical northeastern Australia, and he has a master’s degree in business.

 Upton’s favorite articles are right here on Wonk on the Wildlife, which he started in mid-2012 — freshly laid off, and determined to write more about esoteric ecology topics.
-New additions to the list of articles there on your left became more fetching six months later with the addition of Perry Shirley’s illustrations.
+The blog’s articles became vastly more fetching after Perry Shirley joined as illustrator six months later.

 A powerful but unpredictable force is rising in the battle over the future of the climate.
 It’s the type of powerful force that’s felt when 1.2 billion people clamor for more electricity—many of them trying to light, heat, and refrigerate their ways out of poverty; others throwing rupees at excessive air conditioning and other newfound luxuries.
 And it’s the type of unpredictable force that’s felt when the government of those 1.2 billion is in election mode, clamoring for votes by brazenly blocking progress at international climate talks.